krakend/krakend-documentation/authorization/jwt-signing.md

 Notice that a [JSON Web key](https://tools.ietf.org/html/rfc7517#appendix-C.1) `jwk-url` is provided to sign the content.
 Generate your key and save it in a secure place.

 {{< note title="Non-secure example" >}}
-The examples in the this page add a `disable_jwk_security` flag because the `jwk-url` references an URL with an insecure protocol http.
+The examples on this page add a `disable_jwk_security` flag because the `jwk-url` references an URL with an insecure protocol HTTP.
 When going to production **serve your JWK under HTTPS** instead and add the rest of security options in the configuration.
 {{< /note >}}

 What happens here is that the user requests a `/token` to the gateway and the issuing is delegated to the backend.
 The response of the backend with the plain token is signed using your private JWK.
 And then the user receives the signed token, e.g: